zksecurity/mina-credentials/spec/design.md

 can be brought into a standard form: a SNARK on a hash of the attributes.
 All these credentials can also be stored/verified/used in the same way.
-This provides a plug-and-play system: allowing developers to create new credential types and application logics seperately, combining them in a safe, modular way.
+This provides a plug-and-play system: allowing developers to create new credential types and application logics separately, combining them in a safe, modular way.

 # Related Works & Systems